Phillycode/news-app-repo/README.md

 - Publishers: They have permissions to edit, view and delete articles/newsletters, but their webapp options are currently limited to only viewing.
 Their unique function is viewing their editors, journalists and other related stats such as subscriptions from their dashboard.
 - Admins can currently have any role as normal in addition to being an admin.
 This makes testing easier, but can be modified for production.

-## Quick Setup instructions for the web app
+## Setup instructions for the web app

 - Check that you are using the desired database settings in settings.py (default should be sqlite3 already for development purposes).
 - Create and activate a virtual environment (venv)